-For this exercise, please create/copy paste the data from below excel.
+Let’s take a pivot table example data, create/copy paste the data from above excel or you can download the excel by clicking this link pivot excel.
 This data contains the students’ name and their marks in three subjects – English, Math, and Science.
 This excel also has student’s class name and age.
 Now, looking at the data set, one wonders – what are the total marks for each student.
-We can easily sum and find it out.
+We can easily use a sumifs function in excel and find it out.
 Now, imagine 1000 such rows.
 If you have 1000 rows of data then it might be difficult for you to sum up or to find the right data.
 The pivot table can create a summarized view for you in seconds.

 Step 1: Select the data set.